 Statistics can be done in R by using the globaltest or conventional statistical tests by applying corrections for the multiple testing.
 All the tools explained here are meant to be used in R, a software you can learn by following our training.

-I am working on flow cytometry, is that really different to analyse my data compared to mass cytometry?
+I am working on flow or spectral cytometry, is that really different to analyse my data compared to mass cytometry?

 ✏️ In a nutshell: